ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - c - React - Conditional Rendering.md

   - explain initial code
   - why we can not use if-else statement
   - intro cheatsheet + 3 ways
-  - (bonus) can also create another app to show that conditional rendering applies to other cases, not just props (ex. when a counter of likes reaches a number - state)
+  - (bonus) can also create another app to show that conditional rendering applies to other cases, not just props (eg. when a counter of likes reaches a number - state)

 -->